mailynnguyen/mailynnguyen/README.md

 ## Hi there!
 I'm Mailyn 👋

-I'm entering my last quarter at UC Riverside, and am excited for new opportunities!
+I'm just recently graduated from UCR and am excited for new opportunities!
 I have experience with full-stack development, and enjoy learning new technologies.
 I enjoy collaborating in teams to build applications that are user-centered and impactful.

 ---